aug-bari/MPU6050viaMQTT/README.md

 you just need an ESP8266+Arduino like controller and an MPU6050 Acceleration and Gyro Sensor

 # Libraries to include
-you need to download this library https://github.com/256dpi/arduino-mqtt as a zip file and include it to the sketch
+you need to download this library https://github.com/256dpi/arduino-mqtt as a zip file and include it to the sketch.
+NOTE: if there are problem with compatibility you can use the version uploaded in this repo : https://github.com/aug-bari/MPU6050viaMQTT